zzzprojects/docs/entityframework-extensions.net/pages/documentations/options-summary/batch.md

 These settings help you control how many records are processed at once, how long a batch can run before timing out, and whether there's a delay between batches.

+---

-## Batch Size
+## 🏷️ BatchSize

-The `BatchSize` option defines how many rows are included in each batch.
+The `BatchSize` option in Entity Framework Extensions defines how many rows are included in each batch.
 Once the batch is full, it gets sent to the database server.

 - A batch is considered "complete" once it reaches the configured size or there are no more rows to send.
 - Default value: `0` (auto-selected based on the provider and operation type)